OpenJML/openjml.github.io/tutorial/RACOutput.md

 ## Compiling to Java assert statements

 By default, JML assertions are checked by code inserted in the test program by OpenJML.
 The OpenJML compilation can instead insert
 *Java* assert statements to do the assertion checking.
-Wrhjen a Java program is executed, the Java assert statements are disabled by default.
+When a Java program is executed, the Java assert statements are disabled by default.
 They must be enabled by the Java `-ea` option.
 Using our running example,